Art in Captivity in the Japanese Incarceration Camps of WWII

 Description

-Learn about the art, photography, music, and poetry that often took the form of ‘resistance' in the Japanese incarceration camps of WWII.
-Additionally, we will explore the vocational side of the camps, jobs and cottage industries created out of the sheer necessity of living in ‘cities' of ten thousand or more.
+Learn about the art, photography, music, and poetry that often took the form of resistance in the Japanese incarceration camps of WWII.
+Additionally, we will explore the vocational side of the camps, jobs and cottage industries created out of the sheer necessity of living in cities of ten thousand or more.

 Date(s)March 2, 2026

-Class Time(s)Mon 10:30 AM - 12:00 PM
+Class Time(s)Mon 12:30 PM - 2:00 PM

 Dennis Kato